logikon-lang/design/README.md

 # Logikon

-Logikon is a logical/functional language for smart contracts.
+Logikon is a logical/functional language for smart contracts featuring simplicity and security.
+Logical and functional languages such as Prolog and Haskell inspire the design of Logikon, aiming at being elegant and simple.
-Assertions are statically checked and are not compiled into EVM bytecode.
+Logikon also borrows the SMTLib2 language to write function inner expressions.

-The code is not sequential, it's a conjunction of logical constraints.
+The code is not sequential, and is written as a set of logical constraints.
+Ideally these logical constraints are statically and formally verified against a specification given in the code in compile-time.
+Logikon compiles to YUL, the intermediate language used in Solidity, which compiles to multiple EVM bytecode versions.

 Examples: